-“[R]eligion is not ontologically mysterious nor is it epistemically intractable: religion consists of beliefs and behaviours held and performed by humans.
-That is all that there is to it.” – Jeppe Sinding Jensen
+‘[R]eligion is not ontologically mysterious nor is it epistemically intractable: religion consists of beliefs and behaviours held and performed by humans.
+That is all that there is to it.’ – Jeppe Sinding Jensen, What is Religion?

 Warning: In this class you may sometimes encounter readings which blatantly express sexist, racist, classist, and colonialist assumptions.
-This is because the academic discipline of religious studies has its roots in the violent programs of state-sponsored expansion, subjection, and wealth extraction carried out by European (and later American) societies upon the rest of the world from the early modern period into the mid-twentieth century (and beyond).
-Information about the lives and behaviors of these conquered peoples was collected by a motley crew of adventurers, soldiers, traders, colonial bureaucrats, and missionaries, and almost all of the information they gathered was put to mercenary use in strengthening the imperial stranglehold over natural and human resources and in suppressing the likelihood of indigenous resistance and revolt.
-Victorian era (and slightly later) figures who wrote about religion, by and large, accepted without question or argument the intellectual, moral, economic, political, and cultural superiority of European civilization over the cultures of the peoples populating Asia, Africa, the South Sea islands, or the polar regions, and they often (though not always!) championed the Protestant flavor of Christianity as the supreme pinnacle of human religious history.
+This is because the academic discipline of religious studies has its roots amidst the violent programs of government sponsored expansion, subjection, and wealth extraction carried out by European (and later American) societies upon the rest of the world from the early modern period into the mid-twentieth century (and beyond).
+Information about the lives and behaviors of these conquered peoples was collected by a motley crew of adventurers, soldiers, traders, colonial bureaucrats, and missionaries, and almost all of the information they gathered was put to mercenary use in strengthening the imperial stranglehold over another society’s natural and human resources and in suppressing the likelihood of indigenous resistance and revolt.
+Victorian era (and many not so slightly later) figures who wrote about religion, by and large, accepted without question or argument the intellectual, moral, economic, political, social, and cultural superiority of European civilization over the cultures of the peoples populating Asia, the Middle East, Africa, Australia and the Pacific islands, or the polar regions, and they often (though not always!) championed the Protestant flavor of Christianity as the supreme pinnacle of human religious history.
 Many of their operating assumptions and allegiances are now rightly recognized as simplistic, sinister, and abhorrent.
-Yet as students of religious studies, we will need to gain an uneasy familiarity with the mistaken assumptions and allegiances of our disciplinary forebears so that we do not end up repeating the sins of our ancestors.
+Yet as students of religious studies, we need to gain an uneasy familiarity with the mistaken assumptions and allegiances of our disciplinary forebears so that we do not end up repeating and perpetuating the sins of our disciplinary founders.

 Texts: You do not need to buy anything from the bookstore.
 Some texts will be distributed by the instructor electronically on Canvas as needed.
 The following book-length secondary text(s) are required and available to you electronically via Atkins Library: